reactos/reactos/drivers/multimedia/audio/mpu401_nt4/readme.txt

 driver!)

-Thanks to Vizzini and all the other great ReactOS developers for helping me code this driver and also for giving me encouragement.
+Thanks to Vizzini and all the other great MenuOS developers for helping me code this driver and also for giving me encouragement.

 I'd also like to thank Jeff Glatt, whose MIDI and MPU-401